Karl Hermann Frank

-Karl Hermann Frank (24 January 1898 – 22 May 1946) was a Sudeten German Nazi official in the Protectorate of Bohemia and Moravia prior to and during World War II.
+Karl Hermann Frank (24 January 1898 – 22 May 1946) was a Sudeten German official in the Protectorate of Bohemia and Moravia prior to and during World War II.
 Attaining the rank of Obergruppenführer, he was in command of the Nazi police apparatus in the protectorate, including the Gestapo, the SD, and the Kripo.
 After the war, he was tried, convicted and executed by hanging for his role in organizing the massacres of the people of the Czech villages of Lidice and Ležáky.

 Early life

 Born in Karlsbad, Bohemia, in Austria-Hungary (present-day Karlovy Vary, Czech Republic), Frank was taught by his father (a proponent of Georg Ritter von Schönerer's policies) about nationalist agitation.
 Frank attempted to enlist in the Austro-Hungarian Army in World War I, but he was rejected due to blindness in his right eye.
 He spent a year at the law school of the German language Charles University in Prague and worked as a tutor to make money.

-An advocate of the incorporation of the Sudetenland into Germany, Frank joined the German National Socialist Workers' Party (DNSAP) by 1923 and was involved in setting up several DNSAP chapters in northern Bohemia and Silesia.
+A Sudeten German, Frank advocated of the incorporation of the Sudetenland into Germany, Frank joined the German National Socialist Workers' Party (DNSAP) by 1923 and was involved in setting up several DNSAP chapters in northern Bohemia and Silesia.
 In 1925, Frank opened a book store which specialized in Nazi literature.
 Frank joined and helped organize the Sudeten-German Homeland Front (SdH) in 1933, which officially became the Sudeten German Party (SdP) in 1935.
 He then worked in the SdP public relations and propaganda department.